-The shelf edge, slope and trough have not been sampled, although in-situ research is recommended in this area.
-Nevertheless, there are various fisheries operating in the area, but some of the hard grounds represented in the EBSA are outside of the trawl footprint.
-Broadly speaking, there is relatively little pressure in this area at present, and the ecosystem types are in good ecological condition.
+The shelf edge and seamounts have not been sampled, although in-situ research is recommended in this area.
+Nevertheless, there are various fisheries operating in the area, but some of the hard grounds in the EBSA are outside of the trawl footprint.
+Broadly speaking, there is relatively little pressure in this area at present, and the ecosystem types are in good condition.